hashicorp/terraform-provider-aws/website/docs/r/organizations_account.html.markdown

   Provides a resource to create a member account in the current AWS Organization.
 ---

-# aws\_organizations\_account
+# aws_organizations_account

--> **Note:** Account creation must be done from the organization's master account.
+~> **Note:** Account management must be done from the organization's master account.

--> **Note:** AWS member accounts must be deleted manually by following these steps: 1) Perform a root account password recovery for the email address that was specified for the account in Organizations.
-2) Login to the account as that root user.
-3) Navigate to "My Organization" in the account menu top-right.
-4) Leave the organization.
-5) Once the account has successfully left the organization, delete the account as usual.
+~> **Note:** Deleting this Terraform resource will only remove an AWS account from an organization.
+Terraform will not close the account.
+The member account must be prepared to be a standalone account beforehand.
+See the [AWS Organizations documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_remove.html) for more information.

 Provides a resource to create a member account in the current organization.